DavidDTessier/gcp-certifications/Security Engineer/Encryption on GCP.md

 ![Envelope Encryption](images/envelope_encryption_store.svg)

+To encrypt data using envelope encryption:

+* Generate a DEK locally.
+  * You could do this with an open source library such as OpenSSL, specifying a cipher type and a password from which to generate the key.
+You can also specify a salt and digest to use, if desired.

+* Use this DEK locally to encrypt your data.
+  * As an example, you could use OpenSSL as shown in the encrypting the message example.
+For best practice, use 256-bit Advanced Encryption Standard (AES-256) cipher in Galois Counter Mode (GCM).

+* Generate a new key in Cloud KMS, or use an existing key, which will act as the KEK.
+Use this key to encrypt (wrap) the DEK.

+* Store the encrypted data and the wrapped DEK.

 ## Encryption at Rest
 By default GCP encrypts all customers data stored at rest using the Advanced Encryption Standard (AES) algorithm using a unique data encryption key (DEK).